siteraiser/mvcms/Readme.txt

 README~!

+The dynamicsPages controller and editpage view were just updated to allow multiple positions in the template views.

 Head to getpit.com (subject to change, incomplete) for the full documentation.

 PHP-MVCMS is a custom mvc framework augmented for the cms which is built using the mvc system.